Treats hypothyroidism. Also treats an enlarged thyroid gland and thyroid cancer.

 How to Use This Medicine

 - Take this medicine in the morning on an empty stomach.
-Wait at least 30 minutes to 1 hour before you eat any food.
+Wait at least 30 to 60 minutes before you eat any food.

-- If this medicine is being given to a baby or a small child, you can crush the tablet and mix it in a small amount (1 to 2 teaspoons) of water.
+- Tablet: If this medicine is being given to a baby or a small child, you can crush the tablet and mix it in 1 to 2 teaspoons (5 to 10 milliliters) of water.
 This mixture can be given by spoon or dropper.
-Do not mix the tablet with any other liquid except water, unless your doctor says it is okay.
+Do not mix the tablet with any other liquid except water.
 Do not store the mixture.
-If you do not give the medicine right after it is mixed, throw the medicine away.
+If you do not give the medicine right after it is mixed, throw it away.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines and foods can affect how levothyroxine works.
 Make sure your doctor knows if you use digoxin, a blood thinner (such as heparin, warfarin), insulin or diabetes medicine that you take by mouth (such as glimepiride, glipizide, glyburide, metformin, repaglinide, tolbutamide), or medicine to treat depression (such as amitriptyline, doxepin, imipramine, maprotiline, nortriptyline, sertraline).

 - If you use antacids, medicine to treat high cholesterol (such as cholestyramine, colesevelam, colestipol), orlistat, sevelamer, sucralfate, or any medicine that contains calcium or iron, take it at least 4 hours before or 4 hours after you take levothyroxine.

 - Cottonseed meal, dietary fiber, soybean flour (infant formula), or walnuts may decrease the absorption of this medicine.
 Talk with your doctor if you have questions.

 Warnings While Using This Medicine